 |

-| Introduction |
+Introduction |

-Mining of nutrients by high yielding varieties of crops
+nutrients by high yielding varieties of crops leads to depletion of

-leads to depletion of macro- as well as micro-nutrients in soil.
+macro- as well as micro-nutrients in soil.
+Therefore, replenishment

-Therefore, replenishment of nutrients through chemical and/or
+of nutrients through chemical and/or biological means is essential

-biological means is essential to restore and maintain soil
+to restore and maintain soil fertility.
+Research efforts are focused

-established that out of micronutrients, deficiencies of economic
+adequately established that micronutrient deficiencies of economic

 importance in fields prevail in case of Zn, B, and Fe only.
 Research